nextflow-io/training/docs/basic_training/cache_and_resume.md

     )
     .set { bai }

-// Instead of feeding the downstream process with these two channels separately, we can
+// Instead of feeding the downstream process with these two channels separately, you can
 // join them and provide a single channel where the sample meta map is implicitly matched: bam
     .join(bai)